 From an outsider’s perspective, yoga and pilates seem like pretty much the same thing.
 It’s true that they both involve a lot of crazy looking positions, but there is so much more to them and some major differences too.
 While yoga and pilates are both great for our wellbeing, they target slightly different aspects of our minds and bodies.
 Let’s take a look at what sets yoga and pilates apart.

 Heal your mind with Yoga

 Yoga is believed to have originated in ancient India with some researchers believing it’s up to 10,000 years old.
-It is low-impact and has a ton of different styles including bikram (hot) and vinyasa (high intensity).
-The most common style practiced in the western world is Hatha, which involves a bit of everything.
+It is low-impact and has a ton of different styles including Bikram (hot) and vinyasa (high intensity).
+The most common style practised in the western world is Hatha, which involves a bit of everything.
 While emphasising different aspects of the practice, a typical class will begin with an ‘Om’ chant, while you’re seated on a yoga mat.
 You’ll then start the class, which involves holding a series of static poses, each with their own name and meaning.

 For the most part, the poses are pretty challenging and can work to improve flexibility, strength and posture.
 Think positions like the one above, which is downward facing dog (Adho Mukha Svanasana).
 In this instance, your body makes an ‘A’ shape with your hands and feet pressed to the floor.